 For individuals strictly interested in viewing the high trestle bridge (note that the trail is open 24 hours a day), there are two ideal entrance points.
-One, with lots of parking and a historic rail house, is located at the trail’s northern endpoint in Woodward.
+One, with lots of parking and a historic rail house, is located at the trail’s northwest endpoint in Woodward.
 The other—significantly closer than the Woodward access point—is a small parking area just off the trail outside of Madrid.

 Heading east, the route takes you down a wide concrete path with typical Iowa farmland on either side.
 As you get closer to the Des Moines River, the landscape becomes more wooded and then opens up to the entrance of the trestle bridge, where you are welcomed by large concrete decorated columns—the beginnings of the art installation From Here to There.